 - Data Correction After the data has been submitted as production data it is audited and checked for errors.
 The facility is notified by email of any errors within 24 hours of the file submission.
 The errors can be corrected using an online tool called WebCorrect.
 Errors can also be corrected through the submission of replacement claims to the THCIC secure website.

 - Data Certification After the quarterly data has been submitted and corrected the facility is required to certify the data as being complete and accurate.

 - What is the required data?

-The required data elements for the 837 Institutional format are listed in the Technical Specification Manual for Outpatient Facilities, section 188.8.131.52, beginning on page 14.
-The required data elements for the 837 Professional format are listed in section 184.108.40.206, beginning on page 16.
-The required data includes administrative data required for submission to payers (Medicare, Medicaid, Insurance) and three additional data elements, Race, Ethnicity and the THCIC ID number.
+The required data elements for the 5010 Institutional format are listed in the Technical Specification Manual for Outpatient Facilities.
+The required data for outpatient professional includes administrative data required for submission to payers (Medicare, Medicaid, Insurance) and three additional data elements, Race, Ethnicity and the THCIC ID number.

 - How is race and ethnicity collected?

 Texas law requires THCIC to collect information on the race and ethnicity of patients.
 Health care facilities are required to ask patients to identify their own race and ethnic backgrounds.
 If patients fail to identify their own race and ethnic backgrounds, hospital staff will use its best judgment in making the identification.
 The information needed is as follows:

 Additional information on the collection of patient race and ethnicity may be found in the 5010 Appendices document.

 - Ethnic Background (The patient should be asked which most accurately identifies his/her ethnic background.)

 Is the patient . . .?